 Now that you understand the specific requirements, benefits, and lenders associated with HUD 184 loans, you might be ready to start the financing process.
 We recommend partnering with a trusted agent before searching for lenders.
 An experienced real estate agent can help guide you through the entire home buying process, provide financial advice, and answer any questions you might have along the way.

 Clever can help match you with the right agent and save money.
-All Clever agents are vetted and experienced and have already agreed to provide buyers with a commission rebate of up to 1% at closing.
-Click here to find out more about this commission rebate and get matched with a talented local agent near you.
+All Clever agents are vetted and experienced.
+Plus, eligible buyers may receive 0.5% of the purchase price back after closing on a home over $150,000.
+Click here to find out more and get matched with a talented local agent near you.